ONSdigital/survey-assist-api/README.md

   "results": [
     {
       "type": "sic",
-      "classified": true,
+      "classified": false,
-      "followup": null,
-      "code": "43210",
+      "followup": "Does the company primarily undertake new electrical installations or focus more on maintenance and repair work?", "code": null,
-      "description": "Electrical installation",
+      "description": null,
       "candidates": [
         {
           "code": "43210",
           "descriptive": "Electrical installation",
           "likelihood": 0.9
+        },
+        {
+          "code": "71129",
+          "descriptive": "Other engineering activities",
+          "likelihood": 0.3
         }
       ],
-      "reasoning": "The respondent's data indicates an electrical contracting company with a job title of 'Electrician' and job description involving 'Installing and maintaining electrical systems in buildings'.
-This directly aligns with SIC code 43210: Electrical installation, which covers electrical installation work in buildings and construction projects."
+      "reasoning": "The company's main activity is described as 'Electrical contracting company', and the job description involves 'Installing and maintaining electrical systems in buildings'.
+This strongly aligns with SIC code 43210, 'Electrical installation'.
+SIC code 71129 is considered a less likely alternative because while it includes electrical installation, it's a broader category encompassing other engineering activities.
+Further clarification on the company's focus (new installations vs. maintenance) will help refine the classification."
     }
   ]
 }